nurkamol/ai1wm-manager/README.md

 - Check WordPress database permissions
 - Verify sufficient disk space
 - Individual backups can be removed if corrupted
+- Use Overview tab for all backup types or Extensions tab for extension-specific backups

+**WordPress conflicts:**
+- Plugin actions are isolated to prevent conflicts with WordPress core
+- If experiencing issues, ensure you're using the latest version (3.1.1+)
+- Conflicts with plugin updates have been resolved in recent versions

 ### Getting Help